JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## Chaining operations together with `@chain`

-DataFramesMeta.jl re-exports the `@chain` macro from [Chain.jl](https://github.com/jkrumbiegel/Chain.jl).
+To enable connecting multiple commands together in a pipe, DataFramesMeta.jl re-exports the `@chain` macro from [Chain.jl](https://github.com/jkrumbiegel/Chain.jl).

 ```julia